“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

 If you are roaming around in the Lesser Town Square, you can find your way to the Prague Castle via Nerudova Street.

-Although this walk is a bit steep, it is worth enjoying every moment.
+Although this walk is a bit steep, the views are worth every moment.

 At the end of your small trek, you will be in front of the Prague Castle gates.

 If walking isn’t your thing, or if you are travelling with seniors or kids, we recommend you take a tram to reach Pražský Hrad.

 Tram no. 22 will take you up the hill to the tram stop called ‘Pražský Hrad’.

 Once you get down, turn left and start walking.
 In 5 minutes you will reach the 2nd Courtyard of Prague Castle.

 You can board the tram at any station of your preference.

 If you want to avoid walking or the crowd of public transportation, we recommend you hire a taxi.